tissarni/IAT-projet/README.md

 ## Read the subject

-A file `sujet.pdf` containing the walkthrough of the project is available.
+A file `subject.pdf` containing the walkthrough of the project is available.

 ## Start coding !